 Coastal condo not cold: evaporator grime, not a gas leak

-The unit blew air but never cooled.
-A previous company called it a gas leak and recommended a new coil.
+The unit blew air but never cooled, and a leaked refrigerant charge looked like the obvious answer.
 Not cold does not always mean low gas.
-Coastal humidity can cake a coil so thickly that cooling stops.
+Coastal humidity can cake an indoor coil so thickly that cooling stops altogether.

 Case summary